Bushmen of the Kalahari: The Ancient Way of Life

 • Comfortable closed shoes: For walking in the desert.

-• Sunscreen: With a high SPF.
+• Sunblock: With a high factor.

 • Reusable water bottle: Hydration is vital.